 To land a job, the next thing that you need to do is go over job listings for law enforcement and look for an opening for your chosen career.
-It is important though to make sure that you pass the initial requirements and qualifications in order for you to be shortlisted.
-Having the knowledge, educational background, training, experience, and potential will strengthen your chances of becoming a law enforcer.
-Combining it with the right attitude, the willingness to learn and passion will then pave the way for a successful career.
+Ensuring you pass the initial requirements and qualifications for being shortlisted is important.
+The knowledge, educational background, training, experience, and potential will strengthen your chances of becoming a law enforcer.
+Combining it with the right attitude, the willingness to learn, and passion will pave the way for a successful career.

 Secret Service Agent

-If you want to be part of an elite law enforcement organization, then becoming a secret service agent might be the right job for you.
-Secret service agents have roles in protecting, especially the President, Vice President, VIPs, heads of state, and in conducting security-related investigations as well.
+Becoming a secret service agent might be the right job if you want to be part of an elite law enforcement organization.
+Secret service agents protect the President, Vice President, VIPs, and heads of state and conduct security-related investigations.
 Learn more about the Secret Service.

 State Trooper / State Police Officer Jobs

 State troopers, state police officers, or oftentimes called highway patrol officers, enforce vehicles and road rules and regulations.

 Customs agents help the nation by preventing terrorists, terrorist weapons, and the like from entering the country.
 They are first in line in facilitating import duties and trade laws.

 - ATF Special Agent

 - Border Patrol Agent

 - DEA Special Agent